 Permitting regulations for battery storage have not been widely developed because storage is a new industry.
 There is not a wide body of research, testing, and performance data on which permitting standards and codes could be based – though much is currently underway – and there are few existing templates or guidelines available that municipalities can easily adopt.

-Select municipalities have begun developing and adopting permitting approaches, for example Santa Clara, CA has released safety best practices and installation guidelines for storage.
+For example, California recognizes that many will install batteries and other energy storage technologies in their homes and workplaces in the coming months and have developed suggested best practices to help make installation of energy storage safe.
+The California Public Utility Commission (CPUC) offers links to the most relevant best practices and standards from a wide range of sources on this page.
 Additionally, a state bill mandating a clear, streamlined, and standardized permitting process for energy storage passed in California in 2017.
-In New York City, the CUNY DG Hub has lead an effort with the Fire Department of New York (FDNY) and the NYC Department of Buildings (DOB), under the support of the New York State Energy Research and Development Authority’s (NYSERDA) Energy Storage Soft Cost Reduction Initiative, to conduct a rigorous review of their battery storage permitting processes.
+In New York City, the CUNY DG Hub has led an effort with the Fire Department of New York (FDNY) and the NYC Department of Buildings (DOB), under the support of the New York State Energy Research and Development Authority’s (NYSERDA) Energy Storage Soft Cost Reduction Initiative, to conduct a rigorous review of their battery storage permitting processes.
 This effort will finalize permitting guidelines for outdoor Li-ion battery installations, to expand on NYC’s current permitting guidelines for lead-acid batteries.

 Additionally, with the release of updated national fire codes in early 2018 (NFPA 855), as well as newly-released third party certifications (UL 9540A), the pace of development of permitting guidelines is expected to increase more rapidly.